 Pannexin 1 forms a membrane channel that supports nucleotide release for intercellular purinergic signaling that is important in inflammation, atherogenesis and blood pressure regulation.
-The P01 seeks to provide fundamental information on channel properties and on physiological mechanisms that control Pannexin 1 activity, which we expect will suggest ways to manipulate the channel for therapeutic purposes.
-Our studies will focus on the structural analysis of pannexin1 using electron microscopy and image analysis.
+The P01 seeks to provide fundamental information on channel properties and on physiological mechanisms that control Panx1 activity, which we expect will suggest ways to manipulate the channel for therapeutic purposes.
+Our studies focus on providing purified Panx1 for members of the P01.